-MBA aspirants who are appearing for CMAT 2019 which will be conducted in January 2019 find following useful for practice:
+MBA aspirants who are appearing for CMAT 2019 which will be conducted on 28th January 2019 find following useful for practice:

 Data Interpretation is a vital section of almost all the competitive exams, especially MBA entrance exams.
 They have a dedicated section for questions base on Data Interpretation.